Towards Causality-Aware Inferring: A Sequential Discriminative Approach for Medical Diagnosis: Experiment Details

 \subsection{Baselines details}

 The RL baselines DQN~\cite{wei2018task} and KR-DQN~\cite{xu2019end} are trained with the open-source code from KR-DQN~\cite{xu2019end} with default training settings.
-The classifier structure of "SL" is the same as the diagnosers of P2A.
-For training the "SL", the training input is augmented by the random binary mask $\mathbf{m}$, which we found could enhance the test accuracy.
-Moreover, the batch size for training is set as 32, and the learning rate is 0.001, which will decrease to the tenth of it after every 40000 iterations with Adam optimizer.
+Moreover, the batch size for training is set as 32, and the learning rate is 0.001, which will decrease to the tenth of it after every 40000 iterations with the Adam optimizer.
 The total training iterations is set as 100000.
-In order to train the model "SL" for a given patient simulator, we sample 30000 full states by inquiring all symptoms from the patient simulator as the training data.